 During pregnancy a women’s body is more sensitive.
 Synthetic fabrics can cause the body to overheat and can irritate the skin resulting in sleepless nights.

 Choose sleepwear garments that not only fit well but also are non-restrictive and feel nice against the skin.
 Soft natural, fabrics will keep you cool allowing your skin to breath and help provide for a restful night’s sleep.

+14. Wear a sleep bra.
 Pregnancy not only brings about a change in a woman’s body size but it can bring a significant increase in her breast size.
 Your breasts will often be tender, swollen and heavy.
 That’s why a lot of women will choose to sleep in their bra in the later stages of their pregnancy or post birth.

-Should you decided to sleep in a bra, wearing a supportive nursing sleep bra is a great idea throughout your pregnancy and beyond.
+Should you decided to sleep in a bra, wearing a supportive maternity sleep bras is a great idea throughout your pregnancy and beyond.
 We recommend wearing a sleep bra that has plenty of stretch to allow for your changing shape.
 Ideally it should be made from a natural fabric such as cotton or bamboo to allow the skin to breath.
 A non-wired option is better suited as it will provide comfort with out restriction.

 15. It is recommended to sleep on your side to help prevent loss of blood flow and oxygen to your baby.
 If sleeping on your side is uncomfortable for you, use pillows as support or an especially designed pregnancy pillow.

 16. Sleep in a well-ventilated room to avoid overheating.
 Keep the bedroom cool and avoid hot stuffy rooms.
 Your body temperature will generally rise during pregnancy, so it’s easier to overheat.

 17. Establish a bedtime routine.
 Find a routine that works for you around bedtime and go to bed early.
 Just like babies and children, adults will benefit from a good sleeping routine and a consistent bedtime.